 Size – Sleeping Area and Head Height

-Like any tent you purchase, you will need to consider how many people you need it to accommodate.
-For example, roof top tents start from a small two person roof top tent to larger tents designed to accommodate a family of 4.
+Like any tent you purchase, you will need to consider how many people you need to accommodate.
+For example, generally, 4WD roof top tents for sale start from a small two person roof top tent to larger tents designed to accommodate a family of 4.

-However, just like standard tents, remember that whatever the number the manufacturer says the tent will sleep; use this as a guide only.
+However, just like standard tents, remember that whatever the manufacturer says about how many people the tent will sleep, use this as a guide only.
 For example, if it says it’s a 4 man roof top tent, this means there is enough room for four people to lie side by side with little to no room for anything else.
 So if you want a roomy tent for two people, then the best 2 person roof top tent is likely to say it sleeps 4.

-In terms of head height, remember that the sides tend to slope down in some tents, so the height is not the same throughout.
+In terms of head height, remember that the sides tend to slope down in some roof tents Australia sells, so the height is not the same throughout.
 However, a box like hardcover roof top tent tends to have the same height throughout.